-- Fulfil legislative obligations (European and national) relating to the exchange of information when carrying out market surveillance - Make use of existing common and accessible formats or platforms: - ICSMS could be used for sharing case data, especially regarding non-compliant products. - Consider security and confidentiality issues which may restrict the sharing of information.
-Note that ICSMS and the ECOPLIANT/EEPLIANT are intended as secure databases that are only accessible to MSAs. - A register of MSA contacts should be created and maintained if successful communication is to be achieved.
+- Fulfil legislative obligations (European and national) relating to the exchange of information when carrying out market surveillance - Make use of existing common and accessible formats or platforms: - ICSMS could be used for sharing case data, especially regarding non-compliant products. - Consider security and confidentiality issues which may restrict the sharing of information. - A register of MSA contacts should be created and maintained if successful communication is to be achieved.